opensafely-core/ethelred/docs/decision_records.md

 so a GitHub action will automatically open a pull request (PR) for any commits pushed to a non-mainline branch.
 We expect this PR to be approved and merged quickly, without comment.

+## 004: Treat pull requests as immutable

+To facilitate "push to mainline" continuous integration, a GitHub action will automatically open a pull request (PR) for any commits pushed to a non-mainline branch (see [DR003](#003-continuous-integration)).
+These PRs are side-effects of GitHub.
+We don't want them to increase the time we spend integrating feature/bugfix branches, so we will treat them as immutable.

+Some process guidance may be helpful:

+* If the **checks pass**, approve and merge the PR.
+  The branch will be rebased on the mainline branch, so either reset your local branch or switch to a new local branch to continue your work.
+* If the **checks fail**, close the PR.
+  Address the cause of the failure on your local branch and push your commits again.

 [1]: https://martinfowler.com/articles/branching-patterns.html#healthy-branch
 [Apache Airflow]: https://airflow.apache.org/
 [Continuous Integration]: https://martinfowler.com/articles/continuousIntegration.html